Last updated on April 20th, 2021

-If you find that your current line of credit has grown a bit small for your spending, requesting an increase from your credit card issuer might be in order.
+If you find that your current line of credit has grown a bit small for your spending, requesting an increase to your credit limit might be in order.
 It’s a process that sounds simple enough, and sometimes it is, but requesting an increase can have multiple consequences on your financial standing – both positive and negative.
 In addition to having a legitimate reason for getting an extension, you must also have the timing right, and you should be aware of how your overall credit is impacted.
-Read through this guide to determine whether a higher credit limit is appropriate for you.
-Here’s how to increase your credit limit.

 Before Your Request an Increase

 Meeting the Eligibility for a Credit Line Increase

 It’s possible to receive a credit increase if you simply call your issuer out of the blue, but it pays (no pun intended) to be prepared before you pick up the phone.
 Review the following factors ahead of making your request:

 - Your account’s standing: It should go without saying that the credit account you want an increase for should be as spotless as possible, with on-time payments and balances kept low, if not at zero.
 You’re trying to show that you’re responsible enough borrowing money that having access to a higher amount won’t pose a risk for the issuer.

 - Income: Your income should complement the level of spending available to you.
 Requesting a credit increase if you’ve recently lost your job or downgraded your current post tells the issuer that you want more spending power with no realistic means of paying back what you owe.

 - Your credit history: Expect to have a harder time being approved for an extension if your credit report is stained with negative information.
 Open accounts with high balances or those that have gone into collections give a bleak impression of you to issuers, and they won’t want to risk their money with someone who likely won’t pay it back.